Brewery Creek and Reavers Lane - Natural Hazard Review

 Council staff are now working on a further work programme to inform where the different elements recommended by the preferred response package will be applied, and their detailed design.
 This further work will address engineering, legal, financial, and funding matters, as well as responsibilities for and the timing of implementation.

 Detailed planning and scheduling of the further work programme is estimated to take 18 – 24 months to complete, before the preferred response package will go before Councillors to decide on its implementation.
-We'll update this page on a regular basis to keep you informed on where the project is heading.

 Want to stay in the loop?